wagybwoi/elastic-television/README.md

-# Bouncy Television
+# Elastic Television
-An interactive bouncy television connected to other services, made in three js.
+An interactive, elastic television connected to other services, made in three js.
 I promise I'll write more.